nextcloud/documentation/admin_manual/installation_source.rst

 You don’t need any WebDAV support of your webserver (i.e. apache’s mod_webdav) to access your ownCloud data via WebDAV, ownCloud has a WebDAV server built in.
-In fact, you should make sure that any built-in WebDAV module of your webserver is disabled (at least for the owncloud directory), as it can interfere with owncloud's built-in WebDAV support.
+In fact, you should make sure that any built-in WebDAV module of your webserver is disabled (at least for the ownCloud directory), as it can interfere with ownCloud's built-in WebDAV support.

 Extract ownCloud and Copy to Your Webserver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~